Kubernetes Environments

 • Deployment 3 corresponds to the other child Control Hub deployment and includes two replicated pods, each of which runs an identical engine instance.

-StreamSets Kubernetes Agent Versions
+Kubernetes Agent Versions

-When you create a Kubernetes environment, you define the StreamSets Kubernetes agent version to use.
+When you create a Kubernetes environment, you define the IBM StreamSets Kubernetes agent version to use.
 As a best practice, use the latest released version.

 Version 1.1.2

-On April 10, 2024, StreamSets released the StreamSets Kubernetes agent version 1.1.2.
+On April 10, 2024, the IBM StreamSets Kubernetes agent version 1.1.2 was released.

 Version 1.1.1

-On October 18, 2023, StreamSets released the StreamSets Kubernetes agent version 1.1.1.
+On October 18, 2023, the IBM StreamSets Kubernetes agent version 1.1.1 was released.

 Version 1.1.0

-On June 29, 2023, StreamSets released the StreamSets Kubernetes agent version 1.1.0.
+On June 29, 2023, the IBM StreamSets Kubernetes agent version 1.1.0 was released.

 Version 1.1.0 supports configuring engines to use a proxy server by defining the proxy properties in the Control Hub Kubernetes deployment.